 Of the patients who respond, many of these patients will eventually require surgery within a year, and thus it is important to discuss surgery as an option so that patients can undergo appropriate evaluation [71-73].
 (See "Surgical management of ulcerative colitis".)

 EXPERIMENTAL AGENTS — Multiple experimental approaches have been tried in patients with ulcerative colitis.
-Some of these agents may have a role in refractory colitis, although many have not been studied in these patients.
+Some of these agents may have a role in refractory colitis, although many have not been studied in this setting.
 None of these agents can be recommended for routine use based on available data but they may be an option in the setting of a clinical trial.